thedersen/backbone.validation/README.md

 * Context (this) in custom validators is the `Backbone.Validation.validators` object
 * Calling `unbind` on a view without model no longer throws (Fixes #17)
 * Support for object/nested validation (Fixed #20, thanks to [AndyUK](https://github.com/andyuk))
+* Method validators get a computed model state (i.e. the state of the model if the current set operation succeeds) as the third argument (Fixes #22)

 #### v0.4.0